-4. MAGNETIC HOLES WITH A ROTATION OF B
+IV.
+MAGNETIC HOLES WITH A ROTATION OF B

-Consider the case in which B rotates 180° from one side of a magnetic hole to the other, and consider the same boundary conditions that were used in our previous examples.
+Consider the case in which \underline{B} rotates 180° from one side of a magnetic hole to the other, and consider the same boundary conditions that were used in our previous examples.
 A solution of the Vlasov-Maxwell equations obtained by our numerical program is shown in Figure 5.
 The magnetic field intensity profile in this case differs qualitatively from those considered above in that there is now a secondary maximum in B where in previous examples B was a minimum.
-The reason for the secondary maximum is basically geometrical, as can be seen by considering the rotation of B in the current sheet (see the insert in Figure 5).
-When B rotates in a plane, the current has a component parallel to the local magnetic field direction as well as a component perpendicular to \hat{B} :
+The reason for the secondary maximum is basically geometrical, as can be seen by considering the rotation of \underline{B} in the current sheet (see the insert in Figure 5).
+When \underline{B} rotates in a plane, the current has a component parallel to the local magnetic field direction as well as a component perpendicular to \underline{B} :